Q: Which insurances do you currently accept ?

 Q: How long will it take for my doctor to call me back if I call during office hours ?

 A: Telephone calls are a common reason of physicians running behind schedule.
 We therefore request that you use discretion in your phone calls.
 Please furnish the receptionist with all of the necessary information concerning the reasons for your call.
-Except in an emergency, the doctors will return your call after completing office hours.
+Except in an emergency, the doctors will return your call after completing office hours or following day.

 Q: How can I get my prescription refilled ?